presnick/ProgramsInformationPeople/_sources/Sequences/ExtraExercises.rst

    myTests().main()

-7.1 Add the string dogs to the end of the list ``pets``.
+7.1 Add the string "dogs" to the end of the list ``pets``.
 Do this using a list method.

 .. activecode:: ee_ch_071
    :tags: Sequences/AppendversusConcatenate.rst